We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 The key is to think about how these techniques may fit in with the stage your blog is at, as well as what you are trying to accomplish.

-Click here for a bonus chart of the top things that successful bloggers do differently (factors which are very correlated with higher income) and a PDF of this full report.
+Now, click here for a bonus chart of the top things that successful bloggers do differently (factors which are very correlated with higher income) and a PDF of this full report.

-Details and Methodology
+Study Details and Method

 We conducted this study as an online survey in February 2019 and received responses from 1,117 people who self-identified as bloggers — the majority of whom were U.S.-based.
 The results published here have a 2.9% margin of error with 95% confidence, based on an estimated global population of between 50 million and 300 million active bloggers (it’s unknown how many worldwide bloggers there are for certain, but there are an estimated 31 million in the U.S.).